RiCkymare00/Master-QML/Luca_Chiese/2-Classical_Machine_Learning/Deep_Generative_models/notes.md

 Think about a simple probability distribution function (pdf), is the pdf modeling a generative model?
 Can I generate some data knowing the distribution? **YES**, even though it is one-dimensional with no training.
 The reason is that we can sample a probability $p(x)$ given an input $x$.

 ## Discriminative and Generative
-**Goal**: take as input training samples form some distribution and learn a model that represents that distribution.
+**Goal**: take as input training samples from some distribution and learn a model that represents that distribution.

 # Preliminary concepts
 ## Deep Neural Networks